-The Lake County Coroner's Office in northwest Indiana conducted the postmortem examination on Damari Perry on Monday morning after the FBI found the boy's body early Saturday, the coroner's office said in a statement.
+The Lake County Coroner's Office in northwest Indiana conducted the postmortem examination on Damari Perry on Monday morning, the coroner's office said Tuesday.

 The autopsy found "scattered ecchymosis on the right leg, extremely cold core temperature, and partially frozen internal organs," the coroner's office said, adding that there was "postmortem thermal injury/charring" on the child's body.

 The coroner's office said his pending cause of death was hypothermia, ruling it a homicide.

 More charges could be filed following the completion of the autopsy and as the investigation progresses, prosecutors previously said.